cosmos/cips/cips/cip-X.md

 }
 ```

-### MsgSignIn
+### MsgProveIdentity

-The second message added to the `offchain` package is `MsgSignIn`.
+The second message added to the `offchain` package is `MsgProveIdentity`.

-`MsgSignIn` enables the proof of wallet ownership for applications sign-in.
+`MsgProveIdentity` enables the proof of wallet ownership for applications sign-in.
 In this context, `AppDomain` is the
 application requesting off-chain message signing. `URI` refers to the resource that is the subject of the signing.
 `signerAddress` is the account address of the signer. `Nonce` is a random string typically chosen by the relying on party and
 used to prevent replay attacks. `Issued-at` the time when the message was generated.